 Feet growth is most rapid during the earlier years of your child’s life, typically between the ages of 0-3 years old.
 Thereafter, the process slows a little, but may still see a change of size every eight months or so, though every child is different.
 Due to this common knowledge, most children’s roller skates come in adjustable sizing.

-By opting for a size adjustable pair of skates, you have the benefit of longevity in knowing that they will fit for between 3-4 size changes.
-However, if you prefer to purchase non-adjustable ones, then you need to be mindful of two things: the sizing specific to the skates you’re looking at, and to purchase a size larger than their standard shoe size.
+By opting for a size adjustable first pair of skates, you have the benefit of longevity in knowing that they will fit for between 3-4 size changes.
+However, if you prefer to purchase non-adjustable ones, then you need to be mindful of two things: the sizing specific to the skates you’re looking at, and to purchase a roller skate size larger than their standard shoe size.
+You should use the size chart of the different brands to get the best fit.

 Ideally, this should mean that there’s no more than a finger width of room between the foot and the heel of the skates.
 The reason for being so precise is that poor fit can lead to ankle support issues, as well as general discomfort and pain.